 Welcome to the University of Guam & University of Hawaii Cancer Center Partnership!

-We invite you to explore our website, consider participating in our research projects, and learn about our research and outreach projects and how they are impacting communities in Guam, Hawaii and neighboring jurisdictions in the U.S. Pacific region.
+We invite you to explore our website, consider participating in our research projects, and learn about our research, education and outreach projects and how they are impacting communities in Guam, Hawaii and neighboring jurisdictions in the U.S. Pacific region.

 Funding to support the University of Guam & University of Hawaii Cancer Center Partnership is made available through the National Cancer Institute's Center to Reduce Cancer Health Disparities, grant numbers: 1U54CA143728 and 1U54CA143727.

 Guam Cancer Research Center University of Hawaii Cancer Center

 UOG Station Mangilao, Guam 96923 701 Ilalo St., Honolulu, HI 96813